Safe Investing 101

 Safe investing is NOT a "get rich quick" process

 If you're making money hand over fist in the markets, congratulations.
 Enjoy it while it lasts.
-If there is one thing I have learned about investing, it is that no one has a perfect track record.
+If there's one thing I've learned about investing, it's that no one has a perfect track record.
 Everyone has trades and/or investments that move against them and lose money now and then.
 The key is not losing too much when it happens (and it will happen).

 Safe investing is NOT risk-free investing

-There is no such thing as a risk-free investment.
-But there are ways for you to limit the risk of any investment.
+There's no such thing as a risk-free investment.
+But there are ways to limit the risk of any investment.

 Safe investing is NOT predicting the future

-We cannot predict...we can only prepare.
+We can't predict...we can only prepare.
 So let's prepare to make money, rather than try to read the tea leaves.

 Safe investing is NOT rocket science

 You don't need special training to practice safe investing.
-All you really need is the desire to take control of your finances, and you are good to go.
+All you really need is the desire to take control of your finances, and you're good to go.